-Justification: The City currently does not have a GIS.
-A variety of key datasets and GIS files exist, but without GIS, staff cannot open or utilize the data as it is intended and still relies on paper maps and records.
+Justification: Justification: The City currently has very limited capability with GIS.
+A variety of key datasets and GIS files exist, but the majority of staff still rely on paper maps and records.
 GIS is the industry standard for asset management, planning and decision making that utilizes geospatial data for informed decision making and analysis.
 Phase 3 will include development and implementation of a public online presence, development and implementation of secondary asset inventories and datasets, and completion of city-wide GIS implementation as determined in Phase 1.
 This final phase will correspond with the completion of the City Masterplan/Zoning/CIP update - improving access to information for developers, residents, businesses and property owners.